On the relation between time-reversed acoustics and Green's function retrieval in space-variant and in time-variant materials: Time-reversed acoustics and Green's function retrieval in inhomogeneous, time-invariant materials

 We define the homogeneous Green's function of an inhomogeneous, time-invariant material as the difference of the Green's function and its time-reversed version, according to

 Both terms on the right-hand side obey the same wave equation, with the same singularity $\delta({\bf x}-{\bf x}_A)\delta(t)$.
-This singularity cancels when we subtract the equations for the Green's function and its time-reversed version.
-Hence, the homogeneous Green's function obeys the following equation
+The singularities cancel when we subtract the equations for the Green's function and its time-reversed version.
+Hence, the homogeneous Green's function obeys the following wave equation